-We witness various changes in our educational system in this world of globalization, where the competition is tough.
-Also, change is inevitable, and the objective and aim of education are changing as per the need, requirements of the learner, and the interest, and the society as a whole.
+We witness various changes in our educational system in this world of globalization, where competition is tough.
+Also, change is inevitable, and the objective and aim of education are changing per the learner’s needs, requirements, interests, and society.
 Therefore, the concept of teachers and their teaching is also changing with this flow.
-In this contemporary time, a teacher has many things to do, several duties to perform, and responsibilities.
+In this contemporary time, a teacher has many things to do, several duties, and responsibilities.
 Besides having good professional and academic qualities, the teacher must possess the quality and knowledge of Professional ethics and manners.
 Professional ethics is a guide or a source that helps the teacher inculcate good values and provide quality education to the students and the learners.
-Professional ethics also makes them realize that they have a substantial role in bringing desirable change in the students’ attitude by understanding their profession being teachers.
+Professional ethics also makes them realize that they have a substantial role in bringing desirable change in the students’ attitudes by understanding their profession being teachers.
 They have a meaningful role in nature and not just become authoritarian and supreme in front of their colleagues and students.
-The teacher who has a sense of professional ethics treats their students with care, love, commitment, and affection.
+Teachers with a sense of professional ethics treat their students with care, love, commitment, and affection.
 Moreover, they make sure to make a specific contribution from their end.
-However, this paper would be highlighting the importance of professional ethics in teachers.
+However, this paper will highlight the importance of professional ethics in teachers.

-Teachers help their students learn their coursework and valuable life lessons by showing them specific examples.
+Teachers help students learn their coursework and valuable life lessons by showing them specific examples.
 The teachers should follow a particular code of ethics as role models to ensure that they get an honest, uncompromising, and fair education.
-Professional ethics rules and regulations identify their students’ significant responsibilities by clearly identifying their role in their student’s lives.
-Besides, the teachers should be like mentors, demonstrating impartiality, integrity, and ethical behavior in the classroom, coworkers, and students’ parents.
+Professional ethics rules and regulations identify their students’ significant responsibilities by clearly identifying their role in their students’ lives.
+Besides, the teachers should be like mentors, demonstrating impartiality, integrity, and ethical behavior in the classroom, with coworkers, and with students’ parents.

 Value of the students.

 A teacher is bound to demonstrate strong character traits like honesty, perseverance, lawfulness, respect, fairness, patience, unity, and responsibility.
-As teachers, they must treat their students with equality, kindness, and respect and eliminate prejudice, favoritism, or partiality.
-They should maintain confidentiality unless a situation demands involvement from school administration, parents, or even law.
+Teachers must treat their students equally, kindly, respect and eliminate prejudice, favoritism, or partiality.
+They should maintain confidentiality unless a situation demands involvement from school administration, parents, or even the law.
 Also, not to use the students for relationships and their gains.

 Commitment to the job:

 Professional conduct asks for attentiveness to continue career development and educational requirements.
 They should find new teaching methods, consult their colleagues for professional advice, maintain their certificates, stay up to date on technical advancements, and participate in curriculum improvements for the classroom.
-They must make sure that the teaching method they opt for is relevant, fresh, and comprehensive.
-Henceforth, they should engage in educational research to enhance and improve their strategies related to everything.
+They must ensure that the teaching method they opt for is relevant, fresh, and comprehensive.
+Henceforth, they should engage in educational research to enhance and improve everything-related strategies.